 Bring lawn chairs or a blanket.
 While we like to clean up any snacks we have before it gets too dark, it is nice to have a place to sit.
 You may wander a little bit to hear stories but it is also nice to just sit and look up at the night sky.

 Telescopes, star apps, and red lights.
 Many people will bring telescopes and are willing to tell other guests about them but feel free to bring your own.
 There are also many star finding apps you can use on your smartphone to help navigate the skies.
 However, remember to bring red filters for your white lights or get a special red light for the occasion.
 Too much white light will mess with everyone’s night vision!

-This event runs once a month from April to November.
-The skies change with the seasons so different constellations will be in view.
-The hours of the event also change as the sun sets later in the spring and earlier in the fall, so be sure to check the website before you go.
-The event is free but there is a $5 parking fee per car.
-If it rains, only the Junior Astronomer program is presented and the gates close at 9:00 PM.
-You can find dates for the next Star Party on the Air and Space Museum website.
+This event runs once a month on Saturdays year-round.
+The skies change with the seasons so different constellations will be in view each time you go.
+The hours of the event also change as the sun sets later in the spring/summer and earlier in the fall/winter, so be sure to check the website before you go.
+The event is free but there is a $10 parking fee per car.
+If it rains, only the Junior Astronomer program is presented.
+You can search for future stargazing dates by looking for “Astronomy for Everyone” on the Virginia park calendar.